Electromagnetic Fields and Cancer

 No mechanism by which ELF-EMFs or radiofrequency radiation could cause cancer has been identified.
 Unlike high-energy (ionizing) radiation, EMFs in the non-ionizing part of the electromagnetic spectrum cannot damage DNA or cells directly.
 Some scientists have speculated that ELF-EMFs could cause cancer through other mechanisms, such as by reducing levels of the hormone melatonin.
 There is some evidence that melatonin may suppress the development of certain tumors.

 Studies of animals have not provided any indications that exposure to ELF-EMFs is associated with cancer (9–12).
 The few high-quality studies in animals have provided no evidence that Wi-Fi is harmful to health (7).
 The National Institute of Environmental Health Sciences, which is part of the National Institutes of Health, is carrying out a large-scale study in rodents of exposure to radiofrequency energy (the type used in cell phones).
 This investigation is being conducted in highly specialized labs that can specify and control sources of radiation and measure their effects.
-Preliminary results from this study were released in May 2016 and are being reviewed by NCI experts.
+Preliminary results from this study were released in May 2016.

 Although there is no known mechanism by which non-ionizing EMFs could damage DNA and cause cancer, even a small increase in risk would be of clinical importance given how widespread exposure to these fields is.

 What have studies shown about possible associations between non-ionizing EMFs and cancer in children?